patrobinson/go-fish/README.md

 }
 ```

-This Pipeline would create a Directed Acyclical Graph like so:
+This Pipeline would create a Directed Acyclical Graph like so, although more complex topologies are possible:

 ```
 fileInput ----> searchRule ----> conversionRule ----> fileOutput